-The following daily, weekly, and monthly maintenance suggestions should be used as a general guide only.
-Comprehensive maintenance will vary for each machine.
+The following daily, weekly, and monthly maintenance suggestions should be used as a minimum guide only.
+Comprehensive maintenance will vary based on model.
+Consult the compressor and engine user manuals for detailed manufacturer recommendation guidelines.
+The following compressor maintenance is based from recommendations for a Chicago Pneumatic (CP) model.